The second thing I do is to take a sip of that broth to taste its goodness in its most unspoiled state.

-Updated 11-08-10.
-The first thing I do when served with a bowl of Vietnamese pho is to enjoy its fragrance steaming up out of the hot broth.
-The second thing I do is to take a sip of that broth to taste its goodness in its most unspoiled state.
-There are pho broths out there good enough for me not to have to enhance them with any sauces.
 Regardless of how good the broth is, though, I must have my squeeze of lime in my pho.
-To me the fresh tangy lemony flavor is an absolute must-have flavor in a bowl of pho bo, no exception.
+To me the fresh tangy lemony flavor is an absolute must-have flavor in a bowl of pho bo or pho ga, no exception.
 But this is where I have a problem with how lime and pho come together.

-Take a look of the following pho photos gathered from around the Internet.
+Take a look of the following pho photos from typical search engine.
 You will find similar photos in many cookbooks and printed publications as well.
 What is common among these photos?
-Can you see a common no-no in all of them?
+Can you see a common no-no in almost all of them?

 OK it's very simple: